ARTICLES OF INCORPORATION

 Article 24: Limitation on Voting Rights of Cross-Held Shares

-If the Company, its parent company and subsidiary, or its subsidiary holds shares exceeding 1/10 of the total number of issued shares of a third company, then the shares of the Company held by that third company shall have no voting rights.
+If the Company, its parent company, and subsidiary, or its subsidiary hold shares exceeding 1/10 of the total number of issued shares of a third company, then the shares of the Company held by that third company shall have no voting rights.

 Article 25: Split Exercise of Voting Rights

 ① If a shareholder holding more than two (2) votes wishes to split his/her votes, he/she shall give written notice to the Company of such intention and the reason therefore at least three (3) days prior to the meeting.

 ② The Company may refuse to allow a shareholder to split his/her votes unless such shareholder holds shares in trust or on behalf of a third party.

 ① A shareholder may exercise his/her vote by proxy.

 ② In the case of paragraph 1 above, the proxy shall present appropriate documents evidencing his/her power of representation (power of attorney) prior to the opening of the general shareholders' meeting.

 Article 27: Method of Adopting Resolution at Shareholders Meeting

 Unless otherwise provided in relevant law or these Articles of Incorporation, all resolutions of general shareholders meetings shall be adopted by the affirmative votes of the majority of shareholders present at the meeting; provided, that, such votes shall represent at least one fourth (1/4) of the total number of issued and outstanding shares of the Company.